Tramadol vs Oxycodone

 Tramadol

-When tramadol was approved for use in the United States in 1995, it was not a controlled substance.
-Due to reports of low diversion and abuse, it was re-classified as a Schedule IV drug in 2014.
-This means it has a low potential for abuse and low risk of dependence.
+When tramadol was approved in the United States in 1995, it was not a controlled substance.
+Due to low diversion and abuse reports, it was re-classified as a Schedule IV drug in 2014.
+This means it has a low potential for abuse and a low risk of dependence.1,12

-Tramadol’s effects (licit and illicit) usually kick in within 1 hour.
-Although slower-acting than other opioids, it can still be abused at a lower risk.
+Tramadol’s effects (licit and illicit) usually kick in within an hour.
+Although slower-acting than other opioids, people can still abuse it at a lower risk.

 In 2016, 1.6 million Americans aged 12 and above misused tramadol products.
 In 2017 and 2018, 1.8 and 1.5 million people misused tramadol.8, 12